- Assistant Professor (starting Fall 2018) | Department of Evolution, Ecology and Organismal Biology | The Ohio State University, USA

 - 2012 Graduate seminar on social network analysis, UMD

 - 2010 Graduate seminar on evolution of cooperation, UMD

-- 2016 “Bat Nights“, Smithsonian Tropical Research Institute, Gamboa, Panama (once per month), “Bambi Talk” on Barro Colorado Island, and many show-and-tell presentations for small groups.
+- 2016 “Bat Nights“, Smithsonian Tropical Research Institute (once per month), “Bambi Talk” on Barro Colorado Island, and many small-group presentations

 - 2015 Caves and the origins of echolocation.
 National Speleological Society, DC Grotto, 5/21/15; Howard Hughes Medical Institute JumpStart Program